canro91/canro91.github.io/_posts/2026-05-17-Interview.md

 And thanks for taking the time to reach out and for your questions.
 May the Force be with you...Live long and prosper...Happy coding...Peace!

+_PS: If you're a Turkish speaker, here's [the Turkish version](https://www.ismailsevik.com/2026/05/cesar-aguirre-roportaji.html) of the interview on Ismael's site._